Producing Artistic Leaders Julia Cho, Stefanie Lau, Marie-Reine Velez

 Producing Artistic Leader

 Marie-Reine Velez is an arts leader working toward community care and intergenerational healing through creative strategy, active listening, and resource sharing.
-She is the assistant director at Visions and Voices, the arts and humanities initiative at the University of Southern California, a campus-wide program that provides free interdisciplinary arts and humanities experiences that connect communities, expand perspectives, and create a more just future.
+She is the interim director at Visions and Voices, the arts and humanities initiative at the University of Southern California, a campus-wide program that provides free interdisciplinary arts and humanities experiences that connect communities, expand perspectives, and create a more just future.
 Marie-Reine has been a performing arts producer since 2005, and loves supporting new play development and premieres.
-At TeAda Productions, she produced TEADAWORKS performances and labs, along with work by D’Lo, Leilani Chan, Ova Saopeng, Robert Karimi, and Kristina Wong.
-She co-founded the Eagle Rock Indie Rock Bowling Night at All Star Lanes, providing community and production support for local bands.
-In 2011, she served on the host committee for the National Asian American Theatre Conference and Festival in Los Angeles.
+She serves on the board of California Presenters where she chairs the Professional Development and Inclusion, Diversity, Equity, and Access Committees.
+She has also served on the Western Arts Alliance Professional Development and Hypen+Asian Committees.

 Producing Members